kubernetes/community/contributors/devel/testing.md

 make test WHAT=pkg/{api,kubelet}  # run tests for pkg/api and pkg/kubelet
 ```

+**Note:** The `WHAT` argument is different whenever you want to run tests for
+admission plugins.
+For example, if you wanted to run the tests for the
+`namespaces` admission plugin, instead of `WHAT=plugin/pkg/admission/namespaces`
+you would use `WHAT=k8s.io/kubernetes/plugin/pkg/admission/namespaces`.

 ### Run specific unit test cases in a package

 You can set the test args using the `KUBE_TEST_ARGS` environment variable.